gaetansenn/xhr-cache/README.md

   id) // Generated id of resource
 ```

+and need the apiKey as query params for security reasons

 ## Advanced usage

 With XHR cache you can customize the default middleware and the initial value.
-Here a configuration to cache specific categories from a specific store
+Here an example to cache specific categories from a specific store

 ```javascript
 // nuxt.config.js